|Dates:||June 28 – July 11|

 Explore Yosemite National Park

-Yosemite National Park was one of our first National Parks and is well known for its waterfalls.
-We spend three days exploring these famous falls, the dazzling granite sites of Half Dome, and beautiful valleys while taking the opportunity to cool off with a dip in the picturesque Tuolumne River.
+Yosemite National Park was one of our first National Parks and is well known for its waterfalls and scenic beauty.
+We spend three days exploring these famous falls, the dazzling granite cliffs of Half Dome, and beautiful valleys while taking the opportunity to cool off with a dip in the picturesque Tuolumne River.

-As a group, we have the rare opportunity to be involved in a service project with this amazing park.
+As a group, we have the rare opportunity to be involved in a service project in this amazing region.
 Whether we assemble picnic tables, build campsites or work on beautifying trails, we can be proud to give back to this national treasure.

 Lake Tahoe Basin